starbvuks/starbvuks/README.md

 ## 🚀 About Me

-*   👨‍💻 Full-Stack Developer with expertise in **React, Node.js, Next.js, Python, MongoDB, and PostgreSQL**.
+*   👨‍💻 Full-Stack Developer with expertise in **React, Node.js, Next.js, MongoDB, and PostgreSQL**.
 *   🎮 Experience in **game backend development** (Unity VR, Express.js) and leading projects as a **Video Game Producer**.
 *   💡 Passionate about creating intuitive user interfaces, scalable backends, and leveraging AI for practical applications.
 *   🌱 Always learning and exploring new technologies to enhance my skill set.
-Currently diving deeper into [mention 1-2 current learning interests, e.g., advanced Docker/Kubernetes, specific AI libraries, or a new framework].
 *   US Permanent Resident (No sponsorship required).

 ---